Qovery/documentation/website/docs/using-qovery/configuration/organization/labels-annotations.md

 ---
-last_modified_on: "2024-04-26"
+last_modified_on: "2024-06-13"
-title: "Annotations"
+title: "Labels & Annotations"
-description: "Learn how to manage the kubernetes annotations via Qovery"
+description: "Learn how to manage the kubernetes annotations and labels via Qovery"
 ---

 import Alert from '@site/src/components/Alert';